anhthi-ieig/aws-docs/1. Foundations/AWS Pricing.md

 ## AWS Pricing

-- There are 3 fundamental drivers of cost
+- There are three fundamental drivers of cost with AWS

-  - Hourly: From launch to termination
+  - Compute: From launch to termination
-  - Storage: Data stored in cloud
+  - Storage: Data is stored in cloud
   - Outbound data transfer: Data in flight moving between systems